 Puppies are ready for their new home when they:

 - Have received two Parvo vaccines, two weeks apart

 - Have received one Distemper vaccine

 - Are dewormed

 Be sure to send a puppy pack home with the new owner, explaining what you have done and what is needed.
 The only thing they remember from picking up the puppy is how cute the puppy is!
 The puppy pack going home explains all you want them to know.
 It also avoids any misunderstanding by explaining what you will guarantee and what you will not.
-If you're having issues with this, ask and Revival will give you a basic outline for puppy pack content.
+If you have questions on putting together a puppy pack, give our Pet Care Pros a call and we will be happy to help.

 Canine Emergency Kits

 Having an emergency kit on-hand is crucial.
 A situation only becomes an emergency if you don't have the treatment for the issue.
 Although the list could go on and on, start with the basics:

 - Antihistamine for reactions to vaccine (slow, sluggish puppy) or any reactions to bee stings or bites.
 Vetadryl or Diphenhydramine liquid are good choices.